- Course: BSc Environmental Science (International)

 Perhaps what shaped me most though was my year abroad, in which I went to Utrecht University in the Netherlands.
 The city was quaint and medieval yet chock-full of culture, the university was world-class and the location allowed me to travel at weekends to Paris, Amsterdam, Berlin and Brussels amongst other cities.

 Studying abroad allowed me to take on new subjects, one of which focussed on the philosophy of science and environmental ethics.
 This course shaped me like no other; I am now an avid philosophy reader and vegan as a result.
-Furthermore, the course improved my fundamental understanding of scientific method, which showed in my writing when back in Leeds.
+Furthermore, the course improved my fundamental understanding of scientific methods, which showed in my writing when back in Leeds.
 My average grades between second year and fourth year jumped by two whole grade boundaries from my newfound knowledge.
 I'd strongly encourage everyone to do a year abroad.

 Do you have any advice for prospective students about coming to Leeds?